You don’t have to do this alone.

 the founder and therapist behind this practice.
 I’m a relational therapist at heart, deeply interested in how our closest relationships shape not only how we love others, but how we experience ourselves.

-I’m a licensed Couples and Family Therapist and I help busy people.Those juggling careers, kids, or life’s nonstop demands, navigate self-discovery, growth, and connection.
+I’m a licensed Marriage and Family Therapist Associate and I help busy people.Those juggling careers, kids, or life’s nonstop demands, navigate self-discovery, growth, and connection.
 I work with individuals and couples, offering sessions in Seattle and virtually across Washington.

 Life is messy, joyful, heartbreaking, and beautiful, often all at once.
 Therapy is a space to make sense of it, understand yourself and your relationships, and figure out how you want to move forward.